 You can find out how to change your name by deed poll on GOV.UK.

 You can only be taken into care if you are under 18 and the local authority has obtained a court order.
 You have a right to know why you are in care, under which law and how long you are likely to remain there.

 You can be accommodated by a local authority without a court order if a parent requests it or gives permission.
 However, the local authority must take your wishes into account.
-Further information may be available from the Who Cares Trust (see under heading Further help).
+Further information may be available from Become (see under heading Further help).

 For more information about care and what to do if things go wrong whilst you’re in care, see Children and local authority care.

 If you are under 16 and marry, it will not be legal unless your marriage took place in a country with a lower marriage age limit than 16.

 If you are 16 or 17 you cannot marry without parental consent.
 Both parents with parental responsibility must give parental consent.
 In some circumstances, other people may give parental consent.
 In Northern Ireland a young person under 18 cannot marry without the consent of certain people.

 If they refuse permission, in England and Wales you can apply to the Family Court for permission to marry.
 In Northern Ireland you apply to the County Court.